belbob/glpi-playground/README.md

 Open a terminal, go to the "my-glpi-playground" directory to store this project and issue the following commands:

-Open hosts file and edit the hostname, only the first hostname will be used by Vagrant.
+Edit hosts file and gif a suiteable hostname, only the first hostname will be used by Vagrant.

 create the glpi-vm